viktor-ferenczi/performance-improvements/README.md

 Reverted the default value of `MyVoxelPhysicsBody.m_staticForCluster` to true.

+### Optimized MyClusterTree.ReorderClusters

+Replaced an O(N*M) algorithm with one of better time complexity.

+Improves the load time of servers with many grids.
+Potentially reduce lag as ships move around.

 ## Bugs fixed by Keen in 1.202.066 Automaton

 ### SafeZone m_RemoveEntityPhantomTaskList HashSet corruption due to race condition